marianarossi/ceramics-ecommerce-react/README.md

   Dynamic, component-based UIs with type safety and modern features.

 - **Vite:**
-  Enjoy fast build times with Vite’s optimized bundling and hot module replacement.
+  Fast build times with Vite’s optimized bundling and hot module replacement.

 - **React Router:**
   Declaratively manage routes for public pages (like login and signup) and protected areas (like home, product lists, and category management).